Creative DBT Activities Using Music! Interventions for Enhancing Engagement and Effectiveness in Therapy

 Dialectical Behavioral Therapy (DBT) is a cutting edge evidence based therapy model created by Dr. Marsha Linehan, that has been shown to be extremely effective.
 DBT skills aim to “change behavioral, emotional, thinking, and interpersonal patterns associated with problems in living”.
 (Linehan 2015)

-This is a new book by Deborah Spiegel MT-BC with Lauren Bonavitacola PsyD, MT-BC and Suzanne Makary MT-BC.
-It is in the process of being published by Jessica Kingsley Publishing.
+Creative DBT Activities Using Music- Interventions for Enhancing Engagement and Effectiveness in Therapy is a new book by Deborah Spiegel MT-BC with Lauren Bonavitacola PsyD, MT-BC and Suzanne Makary MT-BC.
+It is published by Jessica Kingsley 2020.